ADPro: a Test-time Adaptive Diffusion Policy via Manifold-constrained Denoising and Task-aware Initialization for Robotic Manipulation: Experiments

 \subsection{Generalization on CALVIN}

-The CALVIN benchmark is built on the PyBullet~\citep{coumans2016pybullet} simulator and features a Franka Panda robot arm interacting with its scene.
+The CALVIN benchmark is built on the PyBullet~\cite{coumans2016pybullet} simulator and features a Franka Panda robot arm interacting with its scene.
 It includes 34 tasks across four environments (A, B, C, and D), each equipped with a desk, sliding door, drawer, LED button, lightbulb switch, and three colored blocks.
 The environments vary in desk texture and object placement.
 CALVIN provides 24 hours of unstructured play data, with 35\% annotated using natural language.

 We evaluate models under the zero-shot generalization setup: training on environments A, B, and C, and testing on D. Since CALVIN lacks a motion planner, models must directly predict robot pose trajectories.
 For a fair comparison, we follow the same evaluation protocol as Diffuser.
 Each method predicts at most 60 actions per sequence and is evaluated across three random seeds.
 We report the success rate and the average number of sequential tasks completed.
-Additionally, we compare DP3 and Diffuser in terms of task completion time (in seconds) and the number of diffusion steps (NDS) required, with results shown in the final column.
+Additionally, we compare DP3 and Diffuser in task completion time (in seconds) and the number of diffusion steps (NDS) required, with results shown in the final column.
 Other methods are excluded from this comparison, as they do not use diffusion-based policies.

 As shown in Tab.~\ref{tab:calvin}, our method (last row) consistently outperforms existing approaches on the zero-shot long-horizon prediction task, achieving a roughly 10-point improvement in the success rate of the 5th key pose and producing trajectories with the highest average length.
 Furthermore, pairwise comparisons between DP3 and DP3+ADP (which integrates our proposed ADP into DP3), and between Diffuser and our method (Diffuser with ADP) highlight the effectiveness of ADP as a plug-and-play module.
-ADP significantly improves the generalization performance of DPs and boosts generation efficiency, reducing time costs by approximately 25\%.
+For DP3+ADP, we only adjust the input format and evaluation protocol to align with the CALVIN benchmark, without altering the core model.
+Overall, ADP substantially improves the generalization of DPs while also boosting generation efficiency, reducing computational time by approximately 25\%.